-This means completing the remaining elements of the Great North Rail project - Network Rail's current programme of improvements to transform train travel in the North.
-This includes connectivity benefits, journey time improvements, capacity enhancements, and reliability improvements.
-This includes developing solutions for cross-Manchester capacity and reliability to deliver the outcomes of the original Northern Hub programme, in addition to exploring enhancements to the Castlefield Corridor.
-These improvements together with electrification between Lostock and Wigan will benefit rail users across the North.
+This means completing the remaining elements of the to meet current and future demand and the potential Great North Rail project - Network Rail's current programme provision of one freight path per hour (in each direction) for of improvements to transform train travel in the North.
+This large container traffic. includes connectivity benefits, journey time improvements, capacity enhancements, and reliability improvements.
+The high level strategic outputs for the Transpennine Route This includes developing solutions for cross-Manchester Upgrade programme that TfN and Partners want to see are: capacity and reliability to deliver the outcomes of the original Northern Hub programme, in addition to exploring • Leeds to Manchester target journey time of 40 minutes. enhancements to the Castlefield Corridor.
+These • York to Manchester target journey time of 62 minutes. improvements together with electrification between Lostock Capacity for six inter-urban services per hour for trains of and Wigan will benefit rail users across the North.